stepanenko/empty-1/readme.md

 ## 1. Python Programming for Developers

-Progress: 15 / 170
+Progress: 27 / 170

-## 2. The Complete Python Programming Course for Beginners
+### 2. The Complete Python Programming Course for Beginners

-Progress: 6 / 181 - lots of videos are same
+- lots of videos are same